reactive-python/reactpy/docs/source/life-cycle-hooks.rst

-In cases where it is costly to create the initial value for ``use_state``, you can pass a constructor function that accepts no arguments instead - it will be called on the first render of an element, but will be disregarded in all following renders:
+In cases where it is costly to create the initial value for ``use_state``, you can pass a constructor function that accepts no arguments instead - it will be called on the first render of a component, but will be disregarded in all following renders:

 .. code-block::